-Removing tough stains from your carpet can be difficult, to say the least.
+Removing tough stains from your carpets can be difficult.
 You could always call in a professional carpet cleaning team, but this isn’t always necessary with minor stains.
 However, immediate treatment is essential.

 If you don’t treat tough carpet stains immediately, you could run into all sorts of problems.
 As you can imagine, dark stains on pale carpets – or vice versa – look terrible.

-In this article, we’ve put together a complete guide to removing tough stains from your carpets without having to use toxic chemicals.
-Good luck and remember, there’s no harm in giving your local carpet cleaners a call if you’re having trouble.
+In this article, we’ve put together a complete guide to removing tough stains from your carpets without using toxic chemicals.
+Good luck, and remember, there’s no harm in giving your local carpet cleaners a call if you’re having trouble.

 Make Sure You Deal With Stains Immediately

 Of course, it’s tempting to leave that red wine stain until the next morning or to treat your pet urine stains when you have more time after work.
 However, doing so is a recipe for disaster.

 Tough stains will bind to your carpet over time, so they must be removed immediately.
 We highly recommend treating all stains immediately using the methods outlined below.

 Note that different types of stains will require different treatments, so this guide is quite general.
 Do some research before treating any stain.
 Otherwise, you will probably just end up making the problem worse.